|

 or 5 to include

-- those who attended should read and remember
+* anyone who attended the fly-in should read